 A Saudi Arabian study found that grape seed OPCs were able to regulate the activity of certain immune-regulating T-cells, inducing some and reducing others, in a way that stopped inflammatory markers.
-The researchers concluded that grape seed extract proanthocyanidins could become an adjunct therapy for RA, or possibly an alternative treatment in its own right.
+The researchers concluded that grape seed extract proanthocyanidins could become an adjunct therapy for RA, or possibly an alternative treatment.
 Because autoimmune inflammation also interferes with the process of bone formation and resorption, individuals with RA often contend with structural joint damage.
 However, researchers in Korea discovered that the ability of grape seed OPCs to reduce inflammation also stopped the symptoms of collagen-induced arthritis in a laboratory study.
-It actually helped get the natural process of building bone back on track.
+It helped get the natural process of building bone back on track.

 Slows Alzheimer’s Progression and Promotes Cognitive Health and Focus

 Because of their antioxidant and anti-inflammatory activity, grape seed OPCs are increasingly on the cutting edge of Alzheimer’s research.
 Studies have shown that they protect the delicate circuitry of the brain.
 For example, an Indian study found that grape seed proanthocyanidins reduce the effects of oxidative stress in the aging brain and consider it a neuroprotectant to prevent cognitive loss.
-The nutrient’s ability was due, in part, to its blood glucose lowering as much as its free radical fighting power.
-Considering the growing body of research that points to a connection between blood sugar levels and risk of Alzheimer’s, this is an important discovery.
+The nutrient’s ability was due, in part, to its blood glucose-lowering as much as its free-radical fighting power.
+Considering the growing body of research that points to a connection between blood sugar levels and the risk of Alzheimer’s, this is an important discovery.

 Other Powerful Benefits of Grape Seed Extract